benmcallister/GCD-Course-Project/README.md

 Ben McAllister

 ## The assignment output: tidy data set.
 In this repo, the file "GCD_Course_Project_Tidy_Data_bmca.txt" contains a tidy dataset.
 This data set is tidy because every row contains one observation, and every column contains one variable.
 There are two identifying variables: "subject" and "activity" and 86 measurements.
-Each measurement is actually the average of all measurements captured for a given subject/activity combination in the [original study][2].
+Each measurement is actually the average of all measurements captured for a given subject/activity/measurement combination in the [original study][2].
 Furthermore, while the original study included over 500 variables, the means in this dataset are derived from a subset of the original variables (described below in Part 2).
 Despite the fact that these are all average values, I have used a very similar name as was used in the source data for the original measurements, for brevity's sake.
-Other wise, I might have added a prefix of
-"meanof" to each variable name.
+Other wise, I might have added a prefix of "meanof" to each variable name.
+But this seemed unnecessarily verbose, given the already long variable names.

 When reading this file, be aware that it contains a header, so please pass the header=TRUE argument when using read.table.